DataDog/integrations-core/nginx/README.md

 Collecting logs is disabled by default in the Datadog Agent.
 To enable it, see the [Kubernetes log collection documentation][21].

 Then, set [Log Integrations][22] as pod annotations.
-You can also configure this with [a file, a configmap, or a key-value store][23].
+Alternatively, you can configure this with a [file, configmap, or key-value store][23].

 ```yaml
 apiVersion: v1